 - Under "My Courses" find the course: Protecting Children: Identifying and Reporting Sexual Misconduct and click to enroll

 - Once you have completed the course, you will receive a certificate of completion.
+Please send your certificate of completion to your program administrator so they know you've completed it.

 - Complete the background check process.